ACTA is an independent, non-profit organization committed to academic freedom, excellence, and accountability at America's colleges and universities.

 Knowledge of math and science is essential in the modern world, but our colleges and universities are doing little to advance that understanding.

 The National Survey of America’s College Students found that 20% of college students completing four-year degrees could not reliably “calculate the total cost of ordering office supplies.”
-This should be no surprise given the fact that 59.4% of colleges and universities believe students should take a college-level mathematics class.
-This ignorance is of more than academic interest; at a time when policymakers and the international job market clamor for increased technical competence and expanded enrollments in the STEM fields, inattention to math skills puts our nation at a serious competitive disadvantage.
+This should be no surprise given the fact that only 59.4% of colleges and universities believe students should take a college-level mathematics class.
+This ignorance is of more than academic concern; at a time when policymakers and the international job market clamor for increased technical competence and expanded enrollments in the STEM fields, inattention to math skills puts our nation at a serious competitive disadvantage.

-Studies like the federal government’s National Assessment of Adult Literacy and, most recently, Academically Adrift, discussed above, tell us beyond a shadow of a doubt that many college students spend a lot of time and money but gain very little that qualifies as higher education in return.
+Studies like the federal government’s National Assessment of Adult Literacy and, more recently, Academically Adrift, discussed above, tell us beyond a shadow of a doubt that many college students spend a lot of time and money but gain very little that qualifies as higher education in return.
 Admittedly, there is no simple solution to this problem.
 But having a baccalaureate degree signify real learning is surely a place to start.
 And moving away from the diffuse array of courses that now passes as general education to a real core curriculum is clearly a major part of the solution.
 It is nothing short of essential if American graduates expect to compete effectively in the global marketplace.
 Here are steps needed to make it happen:

 Colleges and universities must make improving general education an urgent priority.
 There are ample opportunities to do so: In 2009, 89% of institutions surveyed said they were in the process of modifying or assessing their programs.
 A recent Roper survey (see WhatWillTheyLearn.com) makes it clear that an overwhelming majority of adults believe a sound core curriculum is very important and that those just out of college understand the need for rigorous preparation as they face the harsh realities of the marketplace.
 However, “curricular change” does not necessarily mean “curricular improvement.”
 Parents, alumni, and trustees can be important voices for reform, and they must be informed and vigilant.